Jim Campilongo: Musical career

 Campilongo was born in South San Francisco, California.
 When he was nine, he discovered the Beatles and Jimi Hendrix.
 He became interested in improvisation, saying in one interview, "I knew I liked improvisation and long musical journeys...so I used to buy albums based exclusively on how long the tracks were...That's how I discovered John Coltrane Live in Japan, John McLaughlin Devotion, a couple of different Cream albums."

 Campilongo's career began in the mid-1970s.
 He studied guitar in San Francisco with Bunnie Gregoire, who taught him to embrace many genres of music, including the work of jazz guitarist George Van Eps and country singer John Denver.
-He used green stamps to buy his first guitar.
+He used S&H Green Stamps to buy his first guitar.
 One of Campilongo's biggest influences at the time was blues guitarist Roy Buchanan.
 When Campilongo was seventeen he began performing with local bands Radio City, the Rick Slyter Group, The Chromatics, Nancie and the Neighbors and went on to play with Marcus Fillinger and the San Francisco “World Beat” scene that led to a stint in the Renegades of Funk.
 1992 was a transitional period when Campilongo formed Van Riff with Tim Wagar, Gene Rifkin and singer Van Riff, an original country group that featured Campilongo.

 His recording career started in San Francisco in 1996 when he formed Jim Campilongo and the 10 Gallon Cats.
 After winning a Bammie for Outstanding Americana/Roots Artist, four solo records and countless club and festival performances, Campilongo pulled up stakes.

 In 2002, he moved to New York City and formed his Electric Trio, which toured Europe and Scandinavia and recorded the album American Hips for Blue Hen Records.
 In 2003, he formed the group The Little Willies with Norah Jones, Richard Julian, Lee Alexander, and Dan Rieser.